BiyuHuang/Dev-Code-Snippets/README.md

 ## Introduction

-      All of the repo are Personcal Dev Code.
+      All of the repo are Personal Dev Code.
       May you have a nice day.